anshulcha/rotten-tomato-ios-test/README.md

 # RottenTomatoes Box Office Demo

-(Sample of your weekly project submission README)
+(Sample of weekly project submission README)

 This is an iOS demo application for displaying the latest box office movies using the [RottenTomatoes API](http://www.rottentomatoes.com/).
-See the [RottenTomatoes Networking Tutorial](http://guides.thecodepath.com/android/RottenTomatoes-Networking-Tutorial) on our cliffnotes for a step-by-step tutorial.

 Time spent: 4 hours spent in total